Postrediori/OceanSimulation/README.md

 ./Ocean
 ```

-This will install all of the files required for an executable to `<PathToProject>/bundle/Ocean` directory.
+All of the files required for an executable run are stored in `<PathToProject>/bundle/Ocean`:

 ```
 cd <PathToProject>/bundle